 Personal Net Income Defined and Explained

-This type of income might be generated when you rent out rooms, homes or apartments.
-Or, it might be generated from earnings from capital gains, interest or dividends on investments or interest-bearing accounts like savings accounts or some checking accounts.
+Some people receive compensation from passive income sources, which you might receive when you rent out rooms, homes or apartments.
+You could also receive passive income in the form of capital gains, interest or dividends on investments or interest-bearing accounts like savings accounts or some checking accounts.

-If you have direct deposit, ask the human resources department, or the person who manages payroll, how you can get a record of each check with these details.
-You'll also want to ask that person to answer any questions you have regarding the different deductions on your paycheck.
+If you have direct deposit, ask your company human resources department, or the person who manages payroll, how you can get a record of each check with these details.
+You'll also want to ask that person any questions you have regarding the different deductions on your paycheck.

 Accounting for Net Income on Personal Finance Software

 Some personal finance software, like Quicken, has a feature for entering your paycheck information initially, then again each time you're paid and the taxes and pre-tax deductions are netted out from the gross pay.

 However, income taxes fluctuate by a few pennies throughout the year, so each pay period, you should check the paycheck entries calculated as a scheduled transaction in your software, and make any adjustments to the amounts as needed.

 Net income serves as a simple, yet important indicator of your personal financial position.
 Having a clear understanding of how much money comes into your personal household, and what differentiates it from your gross income, will give you a better grasp on your overall financial picture.